eviltobz/Vvec.Cli/Vvec.Cli/Readme.md

 * Config
 	* I've got some basic config set up, and plans for a few more validated types, but it might be good to add in some collection type stuff.
 For Prj I'm thinking that we'll want to have collections of key/value pairs to support the known folder stuff...
 	* Maybe have a way to validate config fields in commands that use them to keep it consistent.
 When you run a command, it can specify which args it'll need to be good...
+	* **Manual editing of config to broken json TOTALLY borks startup** can't even start a new manual edit.
+Need to catch that and offer a manual edit option.
 * SourceGenning IoC
 	* This looks very in-depth.
 We have the current CLI app source to look at, but if we need to register classes from other libraries, we'll need to mix source genning with reflection, and it'll be a palaver.
 * Command types